On community structure validation in real networks: Abstract

 \section{Abstract}

-`Community structure' is a commonly observed feature of real networks.
-The term refers to the presence in a network of groups of nodes (communities) that feature high internal connectivity and are poorly connected to each other.
-Whereas the issue of community detection has been addressed in several works, the problem of validating a partition of nodes as a good community structure for a network has received little attention and remains an open issue.
-We propose an inferential procedure for community structure validation of network partitions, which relies on concepts from network enrichment analysis.
-The proposed procedure allows to compare the adequacy of different partitions of nodes as community structures.
-Moreover, it can be employed to assess whether two networks share the same community structure, and to compare the performance of different network clustering algorithms.
+\textit{Community structure} is a commonly observed feature of real networks.
+The term refers to the presence in a network of groups of nodes (\textit{communities}) that feature high internal connectivity, but are poorly connected between each other.
+Whereas the issue of community detection has been addressed in several works, the problem of validating a partition of nodes as a good community structure for a real network has received considerably less attention and remains an open issue.
+We propose a set of indices for community structure validation of network partitions that are based on an hypothesis testing procedure that assesses the distribution of links between and within communities.
+Using both simulations and real data, we illustrate how the proposed indices can be employed to compare the adequacy of different partitions of nodes as community structures in a given network, to assess whether two networks share the same or similar community structures, and to evaluate the performance of different network clustering algorithms.